ThomasMBury/ewstools/README.md

 ## Install

+Requires Python 3.7 or later.
 You can install *ewstools* with pip using the commands

 ```bash
 pip install --upgrade pip